Overview

 - infrastructure

-Each viability review is unique to the specific municipality and the length of time varies dependent upon multiple factors, including the completion of the infrastructure audit and council and staff vacancies.
+Each viability review is unique to the specific municipality and the length of time varies depending on multiple factors.
+These include the completion of an infrastructure audit and council and staff vacancies.
+Generally, viability reviews take between 12 to 18 months to complete.

 Cost

-The cost of a review varies depending on the complexity and time it takes to complete.
+The cost of a review varies depending on the complexity and the time it takes to complete.

 Costs are distributed between Municipal Affairs and municipalities as follows.